Tiny-Earth/DemoSite/site/src/design.md

 !!! tip ""

-    #### Reflect on Your Design Decisions and Design Commitments
+    #### Reflection: Design Decisions and Design Commitments

     Effective teaching is intentional, inclusive, and iterative.
 And being intentional involves being aware of both your design process and everything that shapes, motivates, guides, and informs it.

-    Take a moment to recall and list design decisions you have made while planning your course(s).
+    Take a moment to recall and list design decisions you have made while planning courses or teaching-related activities in general.

     Which decisions stand out?
 What decisions have you made that were unlike what your own teachers made when you were a student?